julzaza/wildwitchherbs/_posts/2025-12-06-fertility-herbs-for-women-old-world.md

 ### What fertility herbs were most trusted in Old European folk traditions?

-Raspberry leaf, nettle, red clvery, lady’s mantle, mugwort, and motherwort were among the most trusted fertility herbs.
+Raspberry leaf, nettle, red clover, lady’s mantle, mugwort, and motherwort were among the most trusted fertility herbs.
 These plants were used to support womb strength, blood vitality, menstrual balance, and conception preparation.

 ---